Equone/MarketProject/README.md

 ### _With BackTesting :_
 ![AAPL_NoBackTesting](https://github.com/user-attachments/assets/65a5f26b-bab1-40b2-8593-2d8acd305194)

-This table sum up the impact of the addition of BackTesting on our models.
+This table sums up the impact of the addition of BackTesting on our models.

 |Model \ Metric| Precision  | Recall | F1-Score | ROC-AUC |
 | ------------- | ------------- |  ------------- |  ------------- |  ------------- |